2-Week Family RV Road Trip Through Colorado, Utah & Wyoming: Itinerary and Highlights with Kids

 Oasis (Great Sand Dunes): You can’t beat the location—right at the park entrance.
 Renting sand sleds was simple here, and being so close meant we could walk back for breaks without leaving the dunes behind.

 JW Durango Riverside: Scenic riverside setting and close to town.
-It felt like a nice balance—peaceful by the water but still close enough to grab supplies in Durango.
+It had a nice balance—peaceful by the water but still close enough to grab supplies in Durango.

 Riverbend (Montrose): A convenient base for visiting Black Canyon of the Gunnison.
 The campground was clean and easy, and the river setting gave it a relaxed feel.